 - Principle 2: Burning is a cultural responsibility.

 - Principle 3: Cultural fire is living knowledge.

 - Principle 4: Monitoring, evaluation and research support cultural fire objectives and enable adaptive learning.

 - Principle 6: Cultural fire is healing.

-This Strategy was authored by Victorian Traditional Owners with the support of a partnership between the Federation of Victorian Traditional Owner Corporations (FVTOC), DELWP, Parks Victoria and CFA.
+This Strategy was authored by Victorian Traditional Owners with the support of a partnership between the Department of Environment, Land, Water and Planning (DELWP), the Federation of Victorian Traditional Owner Corporations (FVTOC), Parks Victoria and Country Fire Authority (CFA).